-It’s a grammar rule we all knew in school, yet mastering the use of who vs whom often continues to be one of the most frustrating parts about writing for professionals and writers alike.
+It’s a grammar rule we all knew in school, yet mastering when to use who vs whom often continues to be one of the most frustrating parts about writing for professionals and writers alike.
 Even if you can explain when to use each of them correctly, knowing how to apply that knowledge and make sure your sentences are accurate can still take serious practice.
 In this blog post, we’ll look at practical strategies you can use when deciding between who vs whom so both your readers and English teachers will be impressed!

 What is the Difference Between Who and Whom?

 Understanding the difference between who and whom can be tricky, as these two words are both pronouns meant to refer to people.
 A helpful way to remember is that “who” is used in place of a subject in a sentence, while “whom” is used as an object.
-As an example, if you were asking a question like “Who should I call?” then the word you would use here is “who”.
+Here are some examples:

-On the other hand, consider another question such as “Whom should I call?”
+- On the other hand, consider another question such as “Whom should I call?”
 In this instance, you would use the word “whom”, as it is being used in place of an object.
-If remembering this feels difficult, don’t worry; just try to practice using these words in conversations and soon enough it will become second nature.

 How to Use “Who”